Frequently Asked Questions

 - Do I Need an Appointment?

-For our online consultations, appointments in advance are recommended.
+For our online or in-person consultations, appointments in advance are recommended.
 However, you can sign up for a live appointment up to 10 minutes before the start time, provided we have an available slot.
 Written feedback requests also require an appointment.
-They are processed in the order received, and your feedback will be returned within two business days.
+Walk-in help is available only in cases when consultants are not otherwise booked.
 Appointments for both types of consultations can be made using WCONLINE Appointment System.

 - How Often Can I Make an Appointment?

 You can book one consultation per day.

 - Can Graduate Students Use the WCC?